fuzzymannerz/listify/README.md

 ## Usage / Demo
 **If you wish to actually just use/see Listify then [click here](https://listify.thefuzz.xyz).**

 This repo if for those who want to submit contributions or fork and make their own version.

+**Important Note:**
+**The "/doc" folder is the live website.
+Pull requests regarding this folder will be ignored.**
+**If you wish to make your own version, use the "src" folder and make changes.**

 **You will need to make changes on lines 66 & 67 of "js/listify.js".**